 None of this stuff is very obvious to owners at home.
 But it’s all things that veterinarians are trained at identifying and bloodwork and urinalysis are our main tools for picking these things up early and dealing with them effectively.

 Grooming Old Cat

-So as cats age they often develop arthritis and the most common sites where they develop arthritis is in the back, neck, and elbows.
+So as cats age they often develop arthritis and the most common sites where they develop arthritis are in the back, neck, and elbows.
 Often the way we see this is clinically, or at home is as a reluctance to groom.

 We think most people who live in older cats probably have noticed that as your cat ages the fur along the back starts looking a little greasier.
-We start seeing a little bit of dandruff building up and that’s because the cats, as they age, their back gets a little bit less flexible.
+We start seeing a little bit of dandruff building up and that’s because the cats, as they age, their back get a little bit less flexible.

 Sometimes when they don’t feel very well they’ll groom less.
-So, what can we do at home beside the obvious treating of the medical condition?
+So, what can we do at home beside the obvious treatment of the medical condition?
 To groom our older cats a little bit more, but we have to be rather careful with grooming.

 If they are suffering any pain around the back certainly, we don’t want to irritate it and make them kind of snappy and unhappy or uncomfortable.

 When you groom it.
 Start at the front and avoid the bony bits along his spine his back.

 Turn it around a little bit and avoid its spine and then groom either side of it.